-In this stage, they will likely not be oriented to person, place, or time, and will be dependent in all or most self care, including feeding.
+In this stage, they will likely not be oriented to person, place, or time, and are often dependent in all or most self care, including feeding.
 They will have a severe loss of motor control, and will likely be wheelchair-bound because of this.

-Caregivers may be experiencing increased stress, depression, and exhaustion in this stage.
-Support groups can really help to have others that are going through the same life stresses.
+Caregivers may be experiencing increased stress, depression, and exhaustion with this stage.
+Support groups (either online or in-person) can really help to have others that are going through the same life stresses.

 Caregiver Education For All Stages of Dementia